Analyze successful stores in existing markets

 - Click Run.

-In the tutorial introduction, you learned that gyms and theaters have an attracting effect for premium drop-off service customers.
+The tool runs and creates the criterion to be scored based on the straight-line distance from each candidate site to the nearest competitor.
+Earlier, you learned that gyms and theaters have an attracting effect for premium drop-off service customers.
 These customers have a tendency to visit a gym or theater while their laundry is serviced.

 - In the Add Point Layer Based Suitability Criteria tool pane, set the following parameters: